bhaprayan/flowanalysis/README.md

 ```Bash
 python hist_plot.py
 ```
-2. Depending on the degree of skewness, choose which algorithm to run (either CMS or X).
-CMS has been observed to have better performance in skewed distributions, whereas X is better for non-skewed distributions.
+2. Depending on the degree of skewness, choose which algorithm to run (either CMS or similar algorithm such as Fast-AGMS).
+CMS has been observed to have better performance in skewed distributions, whereas Fast-AGMS is better for non-skewed distributions
 3. Generating frequency distribution for the sample datasets in the repository results in the following plots

 ###### lbl.pcap Flow Frequency Distribution